Skip to content

 Which has faster server response (TTFB), Google Analytics or MySQL?

-MySQL sites show lower Time to First Byte (372 ms vs 400 ms on average).
+Google Analytics sites show lower Time to First Byte (406 ms vs 413 ms on average).
 TTFB depends heavily on hosting and CDN setup rather than the technology itself, but the sampled sites suggest a meaningful difference in common deployment patterns.

 Should I choose Google Analytics or MySQL for my website?